 Clearly explain to students how group work will be assessed.

 Make sure students know that working together when they’ve been instructed to work individually is a violation of the Academic Integrity policy.

 Make it clear, on assignment instructions, how group work is graded and who is responsible if misconduct occurs.
 (It may be unreasonable to penalize all group members for the academic misconduct of one group member.
 However, each group member should be responsible for knowing who completed which part of the assignment.)

-We encourage you to register for a Centre for Academic and Faculty Excellence workshop that focuses on coursework design.
+We encourage you to register for an Office of Teaching and Learning workshop that focuses on coursework design.